-Our Respiratory Medicine services are based at the Royal Devon and Exeter Hospital (Wonford) (RD&E) and North Devon District Hospital (NDDH), and sit within the medicine division.
+Our Respiratory Medicine services are based at the Royal Devon and Exeter Hospital (Wonford) (RD&E - The Eastern site) and North Devon District Hospital (NDDH The Northern site), and sit within the medicine division.

 The medical directors are Ms Cheryl Baldwick and Dr Gareth Moncaster (Northern services including NDDH) and Dr Karen Davies (Eastern services including RD&E).
 All permanent medical staff are members of the Medical Staff Committee which has an elected Chairperson who represents the group at the Trust Management Committee.